 In her senior year she undertook an independent project connecting psychology with music.
 She also founded Bowdoin Community Gospel Choir.

-King recently spoke to Bowdoin News about her music, life in Nashville, and Bowdoin College (audio file may take a few seconds to load.)
+King spoke to Bowdoin News about her music, life in Nashville, and Bowdoin College (audio file may take a few seconds to load.)

 Click here to read Coretta King’s comments.